cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Adding Cars To Shopping Cart

-* As a logged in user, I want to be able to add cars to the shopping cart.
+* As a logged-in user, I want to be able to add cars to the shopping cart.
   * When I'm on the `/cars` or `/cars/:id` page:
     * I can add cars to the shopping cart.

 ### Updating Shopping Cart
-* As a logged in user, I want to be able to update the cars in the shopping cart by clicking the shopping cart icon.
+* As a logged-in user, I want to be able to update the cars in the shopping cart by clicking the shopping cart icon.
-  * When I'm on the any page of the site, I can click the shopping cart icon and:
+  * When I'm on any page of the site, I can click the shopping cart icon and:
     * Update the quantity of the cars.
-    * Update the selections for a rental.

 ### Deleting Cars From Shopping Cart / Cancel Reservation

-* As a logged in user, I want to be able to delete the cars in the shopping cart or cancel the reservation.
+* As a logged-in user, I want to be able to delete the cars in the shopping cart or cancel the reservation.
-  * When I'm on the any page of the site, I can click the shopping cart icon and:
+  * When I'm on any page of the site, I can click the shopping cart icon and:
     * Remove the cars from the shopping cart
   * When I'm on the `/users/current/rental` pages:
     * I can cancel a reservation.